limeandcoconut/rubricjs/README.md

 An es6 component, entity, system, framework with a minimal core.
 Rubric was designed with a verbose syntax and naming scheme that focuses on ease of use and clarity.
 This standpoint was largely inspired by Douglas Crockford's comment to the effect that code is meant to be "read by humans and incidentally run by machines".

-It relies on [powertrain](https://www.npmjs.com/package/powertrain) for its' engine and uses babel and mocha in dev.
+It uses babel in dev and AVA, nyc, and cowboy-hat for testing.

 ## Example
 There is a barebones 🍖  code example [here](https://github.com/limeandcoconut/rubric-example).